Teaching Small Language Models to Reason: Experimental Setup

 \subsection{Baselines and setup}

-In the knowledge distillation setup, we select PaLM 540B \citep{chowdhery2022palm} and GPT-3 175B \citep{brown2020language} as the teacher models.
-We select PaLM 540B based on the state-of-the-art results on the benchmarking datasets reported by \citet{wei2022chain}.
-We confirm the trends observed with GPT-3 175B as a teacher model.
-The teacher models are prompted as described in Section \ref{method_section}.
+We select PaLM 540B \citep{chowdhery2022palm} and GPT-3 175B \citep{brown2020language} as teacher models.
+We select PaLM 540B based on the state-of-the-art results on the benchmarking datasets reported by \citet{wei2022chain}, and confirm the observed trends with GPT-3 175B.
+The publicly accessible teacher models are prompted as described in Section \ref{method_section}.

-We select different sizes of T5 \citep{raffel2020exploring} as the student model, as it is publicly available, of a reasonable size to train, and to allow for comparison across tasks within a task set.
+We select different sizes of T5 \citep{raffel2020exploring} as student models, as T5 is publicly available in many sizes.
 The student models are trained on the PaLM 540B or GPT-3 175B generated CoT data as described in Section \ref{method_section}.
-We establish a T5 XXL model finetuned on the original target as the baseline to compare to.
-For the MAWPS and ASDiv dataset, we perform 5-fold cross validation.
+We establish T5 XXL model finetuned on the original target as the baseline.
+We refrain from shuffling the datasets to allow for reproducibility.For the MAWPS and ASDiv dataset, we perform 5-fold cross validation.
 For all remaining datasets, we take 10\% of the training set as a validation set to select the best model checkpoint.
-We refrain from shuffling the dataset to allow for reproducibility.
+Figure \ref{fig:training_example} showcases an input examples for T5.
+We refer the reader to \citet{wei2022chain} for more training examples, as well as the prompts used for generating the CoT using PaLM 540B and GPT-3 175B.

+We refer the reader to Appendix \ref{licenses} for an overview of the dataset licenses.
+We also refer the reader to Appendix \ref{compute} for an overview of the computatinal resources.